kconfeiteiro/pyprojecttools/README.md

 mkdirectory(filepath)
 ```

-where the function `mkdirectory()`, creates a directory if it does not exist.
+where the function, `mkdirectory()`, creates a directory if it does not exist.
 Calling static functions and classes require the same import syntax.

 ## 4.3.
 Cloning & Updating
 ### 4.3.1.
 Pull requests